 The petrol engines are worthy of consideration, too, especially if you plan on shorter trips.
 The B4 and B5 models now come with a mild-hybrid assistance system consisting of a starter-generator and a 48-volt battery.
 This is designed to give the engine a boost under load, helping to improve efficiency and acceleration.

 The B5 is the fastest petrol XC40 on offer right now, getting from 0-62mph in 6.4 seconds.
 The T2 and T3 are powered by Volvo’s first-ever three-cylinder engine, a 1.5-litre that’s essentially the 2.0-litre engine with a quarter of its length chopped off.
 This is used in the T4 and T5 Recharge plug-in hybrids, and the addition of an electric motor is welcome because on their own the T2 and T3 feel a bit underpowered compared to the other models.
-Volvo says the plug-in hybrids can both manage up to 134.5mpg.
+Volvo says the plug-in hybrids can both manage up to 134.5mpg and around 28 miles of pure-electric running.
 The middle petrol offering from Volvo is the B4 mild-hybrid; its thirsty 2.0-litre turbo engine does give pretty decent performance but suffers in comparison with top rivals on fuel economy.

-Until late 2020, D3 and D4 diesels were offered with economy of 39.8 to 51.4mpg depending on whether you opted for front or four-wheel drive, a manual or automatic gearbox and large or small alloy wheels, but diesel engines have now been dropped from the XC40 range.
+Until late 2020, D3 and D4 diesels were offered with economy of between 40 to 50mpg depending on whether you opted for front or four-wheel drive, a manual or automatic gearbox and large or small alloy wheels, but diesel engines have now been dropped from the XC40 range.

 The XC40 is offered in three trim levels, Momentum, Inscription and R-Design, plus a new entry-level Momentum Core model for 2020.
 The Momentum models are the entry point into the range with Inscription adding more equipment, while the R-Design focuses on the look of the XC40, adding various sporty styling accessories and material upgrades.
 In addition to the three main trim levels, Volvo offers Pro packs for each with extra features.